Winter weather has arrived and it is time to take precautions by protecting your pipes from freezing and bursting.

 - Cover exterior faucets with insulation.

-- Cover exposed exterior pipes with foam rubber or fiberglass insulation and secure with tape.
+- Cover exposed exterior pipes with foam rubber or fiberglass insulation and secure them with tape.

 - Leave the thermostat at a minimum of 55°F.